• Home

 Distance yourself from the attackers

 After you have taken down a threat, get the hell out of there.
-Don’t stick around and wait for police to show up.
+Don’t stick around and wait for the police to show up.

 You don’t want to be waiting around, in case the attacker has friends.
-Or in the event that the attacker regains his strength (pepper spray wears off, adrenaline starts pumping through him after a gun shot).
+Or in the event that the attacker regains his strength (pepper spray wears off, adrenaline starts pumping through him after a gunshot).

 It’s best to distance yourself a great amount, find another person or group to stick around, and then:

-Notify authorities
+Notify authorities if needed

 Wait in the location, preferably with other helpful individuals, until they arrive.